xrdocs/ncs5500/_tutorials/bgp-evpn-based-single-active-multi-homing.md

 In the above output we can observe that Leaf-1 has bundle-ethernet 11 and Leaf-2 has bundle-ethernet 12 in ‘Up’ state.
 Both have two next-hops, one being the Leaf itself and the second next-hop is the peer-leaf/PE.
 Operational state of the ethernet-segment is multi-homed with single-active load-balancing.

 The output of both the Leafs show that both are forwarders of 1 subnet (10.0.0.x/24 in our case), while Leaf-1 is elected as Designated Forwarder (DF) and Leaf-2 is the non-DF.
-This means that any BUM traffic that comes to Leaf-2 will not be forwarded and only Leaf-1 being the DF will forward it.
+This means that any Uniccast and BUM traffic that comes to Leaf-2 will not be forwarded and only Leaf-1 being the DF will forward it.

 Ping from Host-1 to Host-5 shows that the hosts are reachable.